herrkaefer/psycopgr/README.md

 Actually, in many applicatons you may need to modify the database tables and fill some computed values to fit your specific purpose, which is often done in a preprocessing stage by SQL, before real routing works.
 It is not appropriate to be wrapped.

-So after preprocessing things such as map data import, colums re-calculation and update, you can use `psycopgr` to do another simple thing: **computing routes from nodes to nodes.**
+So after preprocessing things such as database creation, map data import, talbes re-calculation and update, you are ready to use `psycopgr` to do another simple thing: **computing routes from nodes to nodes on real map.**

+Note that `psycopgr` is never a general purpose wrapper of pgRouting.
+I am a novice in GIS and what I want from psycopgr is just routes (or costs) from places to places.
+For preprocessing stage, I have a post ["pgRouting for dummies"](http://herrkaefer.online/2016/08/30/pgrouting-for-dummies/) for my own reference.

 ## Tutorial

-Create a PGRouting object with database connection:
+Create a PGRouting object with database connection: (as you may guessed, `psycopgr` uses `psycopg2` as PostgreSQL driver)

 ```python
 pgr = PGRouting(database='mydb', user='user')